Fabi281/Callsim/README.md

-# callsim

-A repository for a highschool project.

-# Getting started
+# Callsim

-To get started with VS Code, please make sure that you've followed along these steps:

-- latest Java (JRE and JDK) installed
-- Maven installed
-- all the Java extensions recommended by VS Code installed (Debugger for Java, Java Test Runner, Maven for Java, Java Extension Pack, Project Manager for Java): VS Code prompts you on every start whether you want to install theses packages automatically
-- added JDK and Maven to PATH Variable: when located in your Program Files, add e.g. C:\Program Files\apache-maven-3.8.1\bin to PATH Environment Variable for Maven and C:\Program Files\Java\jdk1.8.0_291 as JAVA_HOME Environment var for Java JDK
+The application consists of two seperate programms.

-# Server
+1. The Server
+2. The Client

+To run the entire application be sure to install an up-to-date JRE/JDK (tested with Version 16 and should be compatible with 11) and then start the server.
+If the server started successfully you can start as many clients as you wish.

+If you do not already have an account you can create one (persistent) via the register button.
+There are already a few users registered for test purposes.
+Feel free to use them aswell (Most of the time their password is also their name)

+# How to start the server

 To start the Server either:

 - Open the CMD-Script in the "Executable"-Folder in the "server"-Folder
 - Open the Bash-Script in the "Executable"-Folder in the "server"-Folder
-- Double-Click the Server.jar in the "server"-Folder (Caution: This way the Server starts in the as a Background Task)
-- Open up a Terminal and execute "java -jar \<PathToFile>\Server.java"
+- Open up a Terminal and execute "java -jar \<PathToFile>\callsim-1.0.0.jar"
 - [Mostly For Development] Open the "server"-Folder as a Project using VS-Code and press the "run"-Button

-# Client
+# How to start the client

-To start the Client either:
+To start the client either:

+- Open the CMD-Script in the "Executable"-Folder in the "client"-Folder
+- Open the Bash-Script in the "Executable"-Folder in the "client"-Folder
+- Open up a Terminal and execute "java -jar \<PathToFile>\client-1.0.0-shaded.jar"
-- [Mostly For Development] Open the "client"-Folder within the "client-Folder" as a Project using IntelliJ and press the "run"-Button
+- [Mostly For Development] Open the "client"-Folder within the "client"-Folder as a Project using IntelliJ and press the "run"-Button

-Code Review, Usability and Executables pending